victor-s-santos/RwebScrapping/README.md

   * ***scrap_params.R:*** `The script where I can do webscrap of the package params, returning this as a data.frame.`

   * ***unique_dataframe.R:*** `The script where I run the scrap_function in each package link in the links2.txt, and returns this as a single dataframe.`

+ * ***all_functions.R:*** `The script where I share every function, every other R files are only reusing the function contained here.`

-  * ***OBS:*** `It isn't necessary to have the pages in your local machine, I mean, I could did it scraping directly from the page links without download the pages, but as I was trying many different ways to scrap the informations, I thought GET these pages would be a good idea to avoid problems with the bioconductor security system.
-I am exporting some of this functions  as a lib as soon as possible, because in this way it is possible to avoid to write the function in every step.`
+  * ***OBS:*** `It isn't necessary to have the pages in your local machine, I mean, I could did it scraping directly from the page links without download the pages, but as I was trying many different ways to scrap the informations, I thought GET these pages would be a good idea to avoid problems with the bioconductor security system.`